SCAlabUnical/semantic-preserving-summarization/README.md

 # Semantic-Preserving Summarization

 This repository contains the implementation of a framework for **token-efficient and semantic-preserving opinion summarization** with **Large Language Models (LLMs)**.

-The goal is to generate compact and balanced summaries of large collections of user opinions while preserving the diversity of viewpoints expressed in the original corpus.
+The goal is to generate **compact, balanced, and semantically faithful summaries** of large collections of user opinions while preserving the diversity of viewpoints expressed in the original corpus.

 The framework combines: